 Since the kids are stuck at home right now, bread is so fun for them to help make!
 I always pinch off a piece of dough for my kids to play with before I shape it into a loaf…that's their favorite part!
 They also love to help make my simple 3-Ingredient Buttermilk Biscuits - they love eating them too!

-I used a stand mixer to make my dough; however, you can always make it by hand just make sure you knead the dough for at least 8 minutes.
+I use a stand mixer to make the bread dough; however, you can always make it by hand - it will just take a little longer.
 Also, if you have a hard time finding honey, just replace it with the same amount of maple syrup.
-If you have a hard time finding bread flour, replace it with the same amount of all-purpose flour and the bread will still turn out perfect.
 Trust me, this bread is so good you will want to continue making it long after this pandemic is over!